dyota257/wrestlingscoreboard/to-do.md

 # To-do list
+## from night before nevember tournament
+[ ] when the local DB is used (Maria) for testing, tournamentWarning is not defined.
+Why??
+Everything is OK again when connected to Jaws.
+[ ] make the local Maria db mirror the production one and prefill it with data Root problem:
+    [x] Because there are no longer dropdown selectors, the post-match logic (after pressing the "announc victory" "Save results' button) will not work
+        [x] To fix this, need to make sure that the page is getting refreshed every time, but not have to send things to the server.
+            To keep things moving along, delete the most recent match just like normal [x] To test this, need to connect to the local database so can try out

 ## From officiating training
 [ ] Set up tournament is weird, objects not appearing in time after selecting options [x] After restarting clock from pause, it goes back to 3 mins